The d-separation criterion in Categorical Probability: Free Markov categories and generalized causal models

 Note that the functor $F$ must assign to every wire type (i.e., wire in $\Sigma$) a corresponding object in the category $\cat{C}$.
 This implies that wires in $W(G)$ with identical types must map to the same object in $\cat{C}$.
 For example, one may consider a situation where $f$ is a probability distribution with no inputs and all output variables are real-valued.
 In this case, we have $V'_j = \mathbb{R}$ for all $j$, and one may want to consider a causal model $\varphi$ in which all wires are likewise of the same type.
+For the string diagrammatic picture of this definition, we refer to \Cref{ssec:CausalCompatibility}.

-Similarly, the hypergraph morphism $\mathsf{type} : G \to \Sigma$ assigns to each box in $G$ a specific ''type`` box in $\Sigma$.
+Similarly, the hypergraph morphism $\mathsf{type} : G \to \Sigma$ assigns to each box in $G$ a specific ``type'' box in $\Sigma$.
 This means that under $F$, any two boxes with the same type must map to the same morphism in $\cat{C}$.
 This is why generalized causal models in our sense can naturally incorporate the condition that several causal mechanisms must be the same, namely when choosing the types in a way enforcing this.
+This has already been highlighted in our discussion of gs-monoidal string diagrams (see \Cref{ex:ConstructionGsMonoidal}).

 In the following, we denote for every wire $X \in W(G)$ in $\varphi$ the corresponding object $F(\mathsf{type}(X))$ in $\cat{C}$ by $X'$.
 Similarly, for every set of wires $\mathcal{W} \subseteq W(G)$ in $\varphi$, we denote the corresponding multiset of wires in $\cat{C}$ by $\mathcal{W}'$.
 For the rest of the paper, we will associate this multiset with the corresponding tensor product in $\cat{C}$ obtained by tensoring its elements, where we ignore the question of how to order the factors.